-We hypothesise that the division of labour (i.e. pollen or nectar foragers) in eusocial bees could facilitate or negate pollination outcomes, due to their distinct behavioural interactions with flowers.
-For example, the displacement of pollen by pollen-foragers may lead to greater overall pollination by subsequent floral visitors, independently of their forager-type.
+We hypothesise that the division of labour (i.e., pollen or nectar foraging) in within eusocial bee species could facilitate or negate pollination success, due to the distinct behavioural interactions of each forager type with flowers.
+For example, the displacement of pollen by pollen foragers may lead to more effective pollination by subsequent floral visitors, regardless of their foraging behaviour.
 Alternatively, different forager types may deplete floral resources, leading to reduced effectiveness of subsequent visitation events.
 Second, interspecific priority effects could manifest through the influence of each species’ distinct behaviour during floral visits.
-In both cases, these effects are likely a result of not only pollinator behaviour or foraging type, both also floral structures and mating systems, for example where species differ in their pollen display (e.g., plant families such as Ericaceae which possess poricidal anthers which require vibration or buzz-pollination to release pollen as opposed other taxa, such as Rosaceae, which possess anthers laden on the outer surface) which may benefit or negate the influence of the first visitors as well as pollen incompatibility systems (i.e. the requirement autogamous (same flower), geitonogamous (clonal pollination) or allogamous (cross) pollination for plant reproductive success).
-Lastly, priority effects in floral visitation sequences may also be stronger under higher degrees of pollen limitation (i.e. shorter floral visitation sequences), declining in longer visitation sequences due to increases in pollen deposition.
+In both cases, priority effects are not only likely to be driven by pollinator foraging behaviour, but also differences in floral structure and mating systems among plant species.
+For example, species in the plant family Ericaceae have poricidal anthers that require vibration or buzz-pollination to release pollen, whereas other plant taxa have freely available pollen and do not require buzz-pollination. which may benefit or negate the influence of the first visitors as well as pollen incompatibility systems (i.e. the requirement autogamous (same flower), geitonogamous (clonal pollination) or allogamous (cross) pollination for plant reproductive success).
+Lastly, floral visitation sequence priority effects may be stronger for flowers that are highly pollen limited (i.e. shorter floral visitation sequences), declining in longer visitation sequences due to increases in pollen deposition.

-In this study, we examine, firstly, whether priority effects manifest themselves in intra- and interspecific floral visitation sequences, as a response of behavioural differences within and between pollinators of two crop species, blueberry (Vaccinium sp.) and raspberry (Rubus idaeus).
-Second, we hypothesise that priority effects within floral visitation sequences are diluted as floral visitation rates increase, suggesting that priority effects are strongest under higher pollen limitation.
-Lastly, by comparing these two plant species, which are highly morphologically dissimilar in floral structure, we test if priority effects in floral visitation sequences are further mediated by floral structure differences interacting with pollinator behaviour.
+Here, we examine whether there are priority effects in the sequence of floral visitation, both within and among insect species, for two crop species (blueberry Vaccinium sp. and raspberry Rubus idaeus) that have different floral morphologies.
+Then, test whether floral visitation sequence priority effects are diluted as floral visitation rate increase.
+Finally, we test if floral visitation sequence priority effects are mediated to some degree by differences in floral structure among plant species.

 Materials and Methods